 - Queuing at the till – 35%

-Generally speaking, retailers usually more stock available online, while there’s certainly no crowded stores and lengthy queues to think about.
+Generally speaking, retailers usually have more stock available online, while there’s certainly no crowded stores and lengthy queues to think about.

 It’s no wonder why more and more men are changing their previous shopping habits and shopping online, as all of these pet hates can be easily avoided!